robinhood-suite/robinhood4/contributing.rst

 Contributing
 ############

-This document describes how to contribute to RobinHood and details a few rules the project implements.
+This document describes how to contribute to librobinhood and details a few rules the project implements.

 Overview
 ========